TeRyZh/Roadside-LiDAR-Vehicle-Detection-and-Tracking-Background-Subtraction/programs/README.md

 #### Step 1.
 Run *Triangle Thresholding.m* to obtain the *range_thrld_matrix.mat* that stored the threshold value for each elevation-azimuth grid

 #### Step 2.
-Run *Background Filter.m* to filter out background and only preserve the foreground points.
+Run *Background Filter.m* to filter out the background and only preserve the foreground points.

 #### Step 3.
 Run *detectGIF.m* to generate bounding box detection.